 If the centers and radii of the walls are within a few inches of each other, the Align With Wall Above and Align With Wall Below edit buttons are enabled for the selected wall.

 The selected curved wall will take on the radius and center of the referenced wall when the walls are aligned.

 When aligning a pony wall with either the wall above or below:

 Align With Wall Above will always align the upper pony wall with the wall above, as specified in the upper pony wall's Wall Type Definition.

 Align With Wall Below will always align the lower pony wall with the wall below, as specified in the lower pony wall's Wall Type Definition.

 To align Foundation walls between floors

-The Foundation To Selected Line setting in the Wall Type Definitions dialog controls how a wall of a given type aligns with foundation walls directly below on Floor 0.
+The Foundation to Exterior of Layer setting in the Wall Type Definitions dialog controls how a wall of a given type aligns with foundation walls directly below on Floor 0.

-By default, Foundation To Selected Line is specified for the Main Layer of most wall types.
-An exception to this rule are the brick wall types, which have Foundation To Exterior of Layer defined as the exterior brick layer as shown in the image below.
+By default, Foundation to Exterior of Layer is specified for the Main Layer of most wall types.
+An exception to this rule are the brick wall types, which have Foundation to Exterior of Layer defined as the exterior brick layer as shown in the image below.